 11. Fixed Asset Impairment Losses

 Deterioration in the profitability of the Group’s fixed assets such as vessels may make recovery of the investment amounts unlikely.
 In cases where the Group recognizes loss on impairment of fixed assets as a result, it could have a negative impact on the Group’s financial position and operating results.
 In addition, as the evaluation standard and evaluation method for its marketable securities, or investment securities with a market price, the Group uses a market value method based on the market price on the last day of each financial term for marketable securities other than those that don't have a market value.
 As a result, a fall in the market price due to fluctuations in stock market conditions could have a negative impact on the Group’s financial position and operating results.

 12. Reversal of Deferred Tax Assets

-The Group evaluates the likelihood of a reversal of deferred income taxes based on its estimated future taxable income.
-If the Group were to determine that it would not be able to secure sufficient taxable income in the future due to a decline in its earning capacity, its deferred income taxes would be reversed and income tax expense would be recorded.
+The Group evaluates the likelihood of a reversal of deferred tax assets based on its estimated future taxable income.
+If the Group were to determine that it would not be able to secure sufficient taxable income in the future due to a decline in its earning capacity, its deferred tax assets would be reversed, and income tax expense would be recorded.
 This could have a negative impact on the Group’s financial position and operating results.